etalab/geozones/README.rst

 Commands
 --------

-A set of commands are providen for the build process.
+A set of commands is provided for the build process.
-You can list all of them with:
+You can list them all with:

 .. code-block:: shell